johnnyreilly/throttle-requests-react-hook/README.md

 ![chrome coping well](i-want-it-all-with-hook.gif)

-If we look back at the problems we faced with the prior approach, how do we look?
+Very well indeed!
+Please note that the above GIF has again been edited for brevity.
+If we look back at the problems we faced with the prior approach, how do we compare?

 1. ~~the browser becoming unresponsive~~ - the browser remains responsive.
 2. ~~failing HTTP requests due to insufficient resources~~ - the browser does not experience failing HTTP requests.
 3. ~~no information displayable to the user around progress~~ - details of progress are displayed to the user throughout.

+Tremendous!

 ## What shall we build?

-Let us consider a batch loading scenario we might want to tackle.
+Our current example is definitely contrived.
+Let's try and apply our `useThrottleRequests` hook to a more realistic scenario.
 We're going to build an application which, given a repo on GitHub, lists all the contributors blogs.
+(You can specify a blog URL on your GitHub profile; many people use this to specify their Twitter profile.)

 We can build this thanks to the excellent [GitHub REST API](https://docs.github.com/en/free-pro-team@latest/rest).
 It exposes two endpoints of interest given our goal.